 Weblate automatically fetches remote repositories nightly to improve performance when merging changes later.
-You can optionally turn this into doing nightly merges as well, by enabling AUTO_UPDATE.
+You can optionally turn this into doing nightly merges as well, by enabling AUTO\UPDATE.

-4.10.2 Pushing changes
+5.23.2 Pushing changes

-Each project can have a push URL set up, and in that case Weblate offers a button in the web interface to push changes to the remote repository.
-Weblate can be also be configured to automatically push changes on every commit.
+Each translation component can have a push URL set up (see Component configuration), and in that case Weblate will be able to push change to the remote repository.
+Weblate can be also be configured to automatically push changes on every commit (this is default, see Component configuration).
+If you do not want changes to be pushed automatically, you can do that manually under Repository maintenance or using API via wlc push.